Physical & Sensory Impairment

 Generally, students with physical or sensory impairments have equipment and aids to help them access the provided education.
 It is the teacher's responsibility to ensure successful learning.

 The world of technology has provided assistance and support to physically disabled, sensory impaired, or developmentally challenged students.
-A dedicated and properly equipped trainer can help their students and empower them to fulfil their dreams.
+A dedicated and properly equipped trainer can help their students and empower them to fulfill their dreams.

 A kind gesture goes a long way in making anyone comfortable.
 Without highlighting the assistance, the impaired students should be provided with help to complete the task at hand.